venky-200/Weather-App-/README.md

-Create a python program that fetches weather data from an API and displays current weather conditions, forecasts, and temperature trends.
+Create a python program that fetches weather data from an API and displays current weather conditions, forecasts, and temperature trends